portainer/dev-toolkit/README.md

 # Automatic builds

-The `portainer/dev-toolkit` **Linux AMD64** image is using DockerHub automatic builds to build images based on this git repository tags.
+The `portainer/dev-toolkit` image is using DockerHub automatic builds to build multi-arch (amd64, arm64) images based on this git repository tags.

-E.g. creating a new `2024.08` tag in this repository would automatically build `portainer/dev-toolkit:2024.08`.
+E.g. creating a new `2024.08` tag in this repository will automatically build `portainer/dev-toolkit:2024.08`.

 # Manual build

+Follow the instructions below if you wish to build the image manually.

 > **Warning**
 > Currently, the multi-arch image for Linux ARM64 and Linux AMD64 **must be built on a Linux AMD64** host.